-Glenn has presented his research at numerous Australian and overseas universities, including Cambridge University, the London School of Economics and Political Science (LSE), King’s College London, Queen’s University (Canada), and the Paris-Sorbonne University.
-He has also been invited to give several presentations to the Industrial Relations Commission of New South Wales.
+Glenn has presented his research at numerous Australian and overseas universities, including Cambridge University, the London School of Economics and Political Science, King’s College London, Queen’s University (Canada), and the Paris-Sorbonne University.
 Glenn’s presentations span domestic and comparative law as well as interdisciplinary fields.

-Glenn has taught legal methods and reasoning, public law, constitutional law, and tort law.
+Glenn has taught Legal Method and Reasoning, Principles of Public Law, Constitutional Law and Torts.
 His JD elective subject, entitled Democracy, Law and Civil Liberties, examines case law from Australia and the United States.
-Glenn helped found the MLS Law School Equality Committee and was the inaugural Faculty Student Disability Equal Opportunity Liaison Officer.
+Glenn helped found the MLS Law School Equality Committee and was the inaugural Equal Opportunity Liaison Officer for Disability.
 Glenn also co-organised the MLS Faculty Research Seminar Series from 2015 to 2017.

 - Glenn Patmore, ‘Freedom of Expression, Political Protest and the Occupy Movement: a Comparative Analysis’ (Paper presented at the Public Law Conference 2016: The Unity of Public Law?, Faculty of Law, Cambridge University, 13 September 2016).